gcalvobayarri/Wheelchair_basketball_lineups/Doneck_Dolphins_analysis/README.txt

 SOFTWARE NEEDED: R and JAGS.
 All codes are in R language.

-This folder contains the statistical analysis carried out in the real case application of the paper "Selecting the best compositions of a wheelchair basketball team: a mathematical approach".
+This folder contains the statistical analysis carried out in the real case application of the paper "Selecting the best compositions of a wheelchair basketball team: a data-driven approach".
 The material available here is as follows.

 1. Folder "data": it includes four elements, i. e., data_players.xlsx, data_trier.xlsx, line_ups.RData and Trier_data_clean.RData.
 data_players.xlsx: Functional classification and sex of the players (excel format).